NBA Rumors: Celtics Trying To Keep Jayson Tatum Out Of Kyrie Irving Trade

 “The Celtics are working hard to find a deal that satisfies the Cavs without including Jayson Tatum,” Wojnarowski said.
 “Boston has tried to keep Tatum out of a deal.
 Cleveland long has coveted him.
 They had him at the top of their 2017 draft board.”

-Cleveland reportedly has wanted a young star in any deal for Irving, but the C’s are reluctant to part with the talented scorer,
+Cleveland reportedly has wanted a young star in any deal for Irving, but the C’s are reluctant to part with the talented scorer.

-If Boston somehow can acquire Irving without surrendering Tatum or 2016 first-round pick Jaylen Brown, then they will add a top-five point guard without sacrificing their long-term future.
+If the Celtics somehow can acquire Irving without surrendering Tatum or 2016 first-round pick Jaylen Brown, then they will add a top-five point guard without sacrificing their long-term future.

 Thumbnail photo via Joe Camporeale/USA TODAY Sports Images